carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 The linear convolution is actually performed on the GPU, which is shown by a nice speedup:

 ~~~
-731 µs ± 106 µs per loop (mean ± std. dev. of 7 runs, 1 loop each)
+1 loop, best of 1: 2.91 ms per loop
 ~~~
 {: .output}

-So this implies a speedup of a factor 104/0.731 = 142.
+So this implies a speedup of a factor 69.
 Impressive.

 {% include links.md %}